Accessibility statements for our digital services

 - Images of text are only used for pure decoration or where a particular presentation of text is essential to the information being conveyed

-- We are adding full transcripts to our videos
+- We are adding full transcripts to our videos, including description of visual content

 - Functionality of the content is operable through a keyboard interface without requiring specific timings for individual keystrokes